-The abandoned cart email is one of the most effective and revenue-boosting emails you can send to past customers.
-According to research compiled by Bigcommerce, the average revenue per abandoned cart email is $5.64.
-That’s compared to $0.02 per promotional email, $0.07 per birthday milestone email, and $0.18 per welcome email.
+The abandoned cart email is one of the most effective re-engagement emails you can send to past customers.
+The average revenue per abandoned cart email is estimated to be around $5.
+That’s compared to $0.02 per promotional email and $0.07 per birthday milestone email.

 - Social Proof: Statements, testimonials, reviews, photos, and other content about your products from happy customers that will influence people to shop with you again.

 - FOMO: Statements that make customers think that they’ll be missing out if they don’t grab your products while they still can.
 Examples include limited-time offers, messaging about limited quantities, testimonials from others who are enjoying their products.

 - Scarcity and Urgency: Statements and imagery that lets customers know inventory is limited and time is running out.
 The goal is to drive them back to your store to purchase before it’s too late.
 These statements usually reference time (offer ends soon!) or quantity (almost sold out!).

 - Risk Aversion: Statements and imagery that remind customers their is no risk involved in their purchase (examples: free shipping, free returns, money back guarantee, try-before-you-buy, etc.).

 Here’s an example of this re-engagement email from Kate Spade.

 Free shipping is a top reason why 50% of customers buy online.
 Check out these 12 Ways to Get Shopify Sales to know more proven techniques.

 Another great way to drive customers to buy from you again is to send re-engagement emails featuring products you know they’ll love.
 Customers expect that the brands they support to know what they actually want.